NSE Symbol: | BSE Code: | ISIN: | Sector:

 Report on the Financial Statements

-We have audited the accompanying financial statements of Infosys Limited ('the Company') which comprise the Balance Sheet as at 31 March, 2012, the Statement of Profit and Loss and the Cash Flow Statement for the year then ended and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying standalone financial statements of Infosys Limited ('the Company'), which comprise the balance sheet as at 31 March 2015, the statement of profit and loss and the cash flow statement for the year then ended, and a summary of significant accounting policies and other explanatory information.

 Management's Responsibility for the Financial Statements